manh-trinhquoc/awesome-wordpress/README.md

 33.6 Corner Ad - Corner Ad is a minimally invasive advertising display that uses any of your webpage's top corners - a position typically under-utilized by develop.
 33.7 Meks easy Ads Widget - Display unlimited number of ads inside your WordPress widget.
 33.8 Advanded Ads - Manage and optimize your ads as easy as creating posts.
 Including support for AdSense, ad injection, ad planning, ad widget, and ad rotation.
+### 34. Social Media
+34.1 Social Warfare - Social Warfare is a fully responsive social sharing plugin for WordPress.
+This plugin offers beautiful and highly customizable social sharing buttons for WordPress site. - Search github để lấy bản free
+34.2 Cresta Social Share Counter - Share your posts and pages quickly and easily with Cresta Social Share Count showing the share count.
+34.3 Shareaholic | share buttons & related posts - World's leading all-in-one Content Amplification Platform that helps grow your site traffic, engagement, conversions & monetization for FREE.
+34.4 Social Media Feather - Lightweight, nice, modern looking and effective social media sharing and following buttons and icons - all your social media needs in 1 easy package!
+34.5 Share Button Mashshare - Social Media Share Buttons for Twitter, Facebook and other social networks.
+Highly customizable Social Media ecosystem
+### 35. Forums
+35.1 bbPress - When it comes to integrating a forum into WordPress, bbPress is handsdown the best plugin for the job.
+It is built the WordPress way and uses the existing WordPress core to power your forum.
+We have a tutorial on how to set up bbPress in WordPress.
+35.2 BuddyPress - BuddyPress allows you to build your own social network with in WordPress.
+Just like bbPress, BuddyPress is also an official WordPress plugin.
+It follows the same coding practices and standards as WordPress.
+35.3 CM Answers - CM Answers allows you to build a Q & A community on your WordPress site.
+The basic free plugin comes with enough features to quickly set up a Stack Exchange like forum on your website.
+### 36. Newsletters
+36.1 Newsletter - Add a real newsletter system to your blog.
+For free.
+With unlimited newsletters and subscribers.
+36.2 ALO EasyMail Newsletter - To send newsletters.
+Features: collect subscribers on registration or with an ajax widget, mailing lists, cron batch sending, multilanguage, bounces.
+### 37. List posts with categories, tags, taxonomy
+37.1 List Category Posts - List Category Posts allows you to list posts by category in a post/page using the [catlist] shortcode.
+37.2 Ultimate Category Excluder - Ultimate Category Excluder allows you to quickly and easily exclude categories from your front page, archives, feeds, and search results.
+37.3 Remove Category URL - This plugin removes '/category' from your category permalinks. (e.g. /category/my-category/ to /my-category/)
+37.4 Category Color - Easily set a custom color per Post Category and use the colors in your WordPress templates to spice up your theme.

 ## Starter theme, plugin boiler plate.
 1. Astra free